-Also included in the Blush Blooms Teacher Diary Resource Pack is a Professional Development Record page.
-Print off a few for the back of your planner to record all of your professional learning to count towards your CPD points for your registration.
+Also included in the Blush Blooms Teacher Planner Resource Pack is a Professional Development Activities Record page.
+Print off a few for the back of your planner to record all of your professional learning to count toward your CPD hours for your re-certification.

 Having Your Planner Bound

-After printing off and collating all of my pages in the order I preferred, I took everything to my local OfficeMax to have my planner bound.
+After printing off and collating all of my pages in the order I preferred, I took everything to my local office supply store to have my planner bound.

 For around $6 I had it covered in clear plastic (front and back), and bound in a copper metal coil.

 Binding your planner will protect it, extending its life, and offers a professional, beautiful finish at a low cost.

 - If you’re using the Day Planner sheets, you might like to make a teacher planner for each term.
 Some companies who provide binding services will only bind a limited quantity of paper.
 This also saves you lugging around a thick planner, and gives you flexibility should you decide to make changes throughout the year.